 - a.
-Provide traffic control activities and be available to assist local law enforcement as requested. - b.
+Provide traffic control activities and be available to assist local law enforcement. - b.
 Reroute traffic around the affected area as required by circumstances and as requested by the local jurisdiction. - c.
-Coordinate traffic control for ordered evacuations, establish roadblocks as the situation may dictate, and assist pedestrian traffic where critical.
+Coordinate traffic control for ordered evacuations, establish roadblocks as the situation may dictate, and assist pedestrian traffic where critical. - d.
+Provide any service or logistical support in support of fire suppression which may be directed by the Governor, the Secretary of DPS, the State Emergency Response Team (SERT), or as may be determined necessary by the Patrol Commander, appropriate Zone Director, or Troop Commander.

-- d.
-Provide any service or logistical support in support of fire suppression which may be directed by the Governor, the Secretary of DPS, the State Emergency Response Team (SERT), or as may be determined necessary by the Patrol Commander, appropriate Zone Director, or Troop Commander. - e.
-During a State of Emergency declared by the Governor, coordinate all law enforcement activity required for the protection of life and property. - f.
+- e.
+Coordinate all law enforcement activity required for the protection of life and property. - f.
 In coordination with the local jurisdiction, prevent all unauthorized reentry into a fire suppression area which has been evacuated.